QV-VQ/web_project_around/README.md

-Tripleten web_project_around

-A responsive web application showcasing a traveler's journey through various destinations, allowing users to view, add, and manage photo cards representing different places.

-✨ Features Profile Editing: Update the user's name and profession via a popup form.
+# Around the World

+This project is an interactive web application that allows users to explore and share images of interesting places around the world.

+## Features

-Add New Places: Introduce new destination cards with images and titles.
+- Display of cards with images of places

-Interactive Cards:

-Like button toggles to indicate favorites.

-Delete button removes unwanted cards.

-Clicking on an image opens a larger view in a popup.

-Form Validation: Ensures that all inputs meet specified criteria before submission.

-Responsive Design: Optimized for various screen sizes, from mobile to desktop.

-🛠️ Technologies Used HTML5 & CSS3: Structured markup and styling with Flexbox and Grid layouts.

-JavaScript (ES6): Dynamic DOM manipulation and event handling.

-BEM Methodology: Organized and maintainable CSS class naming convention.

-Responsive Design: Media queries for adaptability across devices.

-Git & GitHub: Version control and project hosting.
+- "Like" functionality for cards
+- Card deletion
+- Image viewing in expanded view
+- Form for adding new cards
+- Form validation
+- Responsive design

+## Technologies Used

+- HTML5
+- CSS3 (with BEM methodology)
+- JavaScript (ES6)
+- Normalize.css

+## Project Structure

+The project follows the BEM methodology for CSS file organization:

 📸 Live Demo Experience the live version here